holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: 'It''s time to build, your own house.'
     content: >
-      If you look around the web, you may notice every place you exist, your content and data is stored on a platform you do not own.
-Of course these third party platforms provide purpose and value; however, at the end of the day you are still living in someone else's house.
+      Look around the web, and you'll notice every place we exist, our content and data is stored on platforms (e.g. Facebook, LinkedIn, Twitter, Instagram) we do not own.
+Yes, many of these platforms provide us with purpose and value; however, at the end of the day we are renting space in someone else's house.

-      **holaphil.com is my house**.
-Here you will find resources and information related to my 20+ years of experience building brands, products, and services.
+      **This is my house**.
+Inside you will find resources and information related to my 20+ years of experience building brands, products, and services.
 Take a tour by simply scrolling further down or selecting any of the nav items above.
 And of course, thank you for visiting!